webOS Studio - VS Code Extension

 ItemDescription

 webOS ProductA target platform which this app/service will be installed on.
+This option also changes the webOS Studio’s profile.

 API VersionAn API level of webOS.
 Different versions of the webOS platform support different levels of APIs.
 See API Levels.